Have you have dedicated yourself to a healthy eating plan but just don’t have a great deal of cash to splash on the latest ‘superfood’?

-Tying new things keeps you tastes buds alive and sizzling, until in the end you will crave health food like you used to crave junk foods – this really does happen after you have broken the cycle of sugar addiction and naturally start listening to what your body needs.
+Tying new things keeps you tastes buds alive to the point where you will actually crave healthy foods like you used to crave junk foods.
+YES, this really does happen after you have broken your cycle of unhealthy food addiction, and naturally start listening to what your body needs.

-Unless you’ve been living on another planet then you will be well aware of the damage that sugar and trans fats wreak on your body if eaten to excess and on a long term basis.
+Unless you’ve been living on another planet, you will be well aware of the damage that sugar and trans fats wreak on your body.
+Especially if eaten to excess and on a long term basis.

 Well, eating high fat and sugar foods triggers the release of feel good endorphins into the body (in some ways like a drug, though there is no real evidence that sugar is actually addictive in humans).

-Unfortunately, this instinct can get out of control as you become addicted to the feelings of pleasure rather than the sugar itself.
-Add to this a whole host of other potential reasons why we may over-eat, including emotional eating to push down bad feelings, self-sabotage and other psychological factors, then you can see why there is such an attachment to foods that make us feel better.
+Unfortunately, this instinct can get out of control as you become addicted to the feelings of pleasure, rather than the sugar itself.
+Add to this a whole host of other potential reasons why we may over eat, including emotional eating to push down bad feelings, self-sabotage, and other psychological factors, then you can see why there is such an attachment to foods that make us feel better.

 Breaking the Cycle of Binge Eating

-It’s worth noting that ALL of these super foods have a much higher nutrient absorption rate when eaten alongside a little healthy fat such as nuts, seeds, avocado, olive oil or coconut oil (except the ones that already contain fats of course).
+It’s worth noting that ALL of these superfoods have a much higher nutrient absorption rate when eaten alongside a little healthy fat such as nuts, seeds, avocado, olive oil or coconut oil (except the ones that already contain fats of course).

-On top of this, avocado’s also help to lower bad cholesterol, offer eye protection due to their high levels of antioxidants, AND help with a weight loss diet due to the fact they are full of fibre and low GI.
+On top of this, avocados also help to lower bad cholesterol and offer eye protection due to their high levels of antioxidants.
+They can also help with a weight loss diet, due to the fact they are full of fibre and low GI.

 3. SWEET POTATOES